Generic Name: diazoxide (dye-az-OX-ide)

 Chemical Class: Thiazide Related

-Diazoxide when taken by mouth is used in the treatment of hypoglycemia (low blood sugar).
-It works by preventing release of insulin from the pancreas.
+Diazoxide is used to manage symptoms of hypoglycemia (low blood sugar) that is caused by pancreas cancer, surgery, or other conditions.
+Diazoxide works by preventing release of insulin from the pancreas.

 Diazoxide is available only with your doctor's prescription.